It’s December 31st! Enjoy these Reflections on 2012 and of great recipes and a Happy 2013!

 Somewhere in there middle of the year I realized that it doesn’t take an oven to make chocolate bark.
 Making chocolate bark is quite simple in theory (I had to overcome a few additional hurdles like Thai heat and high humidity), but you can end up with a really eye-catching treat.

 The bright green and red of the pistachios and freeze-dried strawberries in contrast to the white chocolate made this bark a real show-stopper.

 Just yesterday, I gave foodgawker and TasteSpotting another try (several rejections made me almost give up some time ago) and this white chocolate bark was actually one of my very first submissions to get accepted.
 I think you can imagine how excited and absolutely stoked I am!!

 It definitely inspires me to keep improving and learning more about food photography.

-I loved all the new places we saw, adventures and experiences we had.
-But it was difficult to keep posting on here during this time of speed-traveling.
-There wasn’t always good or any internet and we didn’t always have a kitchen (not even one without oven) either.
+I loved all the new places we saw, as well as the adventures and experiences we had.
+But it was difficult to keep posting on here during this time of speed traveling.
+There wasn’t always good or any internet and we didn’t always have a kitchen either (not even one without an oven!).

 Ahh…Bali!
 It was truly amazing.
 We rented a very nice little house with a pool (some might call it a villa) surrounded by rice paddies in the middle of nowhere for one month.
 It was a true retreat.